-- epoch (int) the epoch in trainer. - env_step (int) the env_step in trainer. - gradient_step (int) the gradient_step in trainer. - save_checkpoint_fn (function) a hook defined by user, see trainer documentation for detail.
+- gradient_step (int) the gradient_step in trainer. - save_checkpoint_fn (function) a hook defined by user, see trainer documentation for detail.

 '''

-\textbf{restore\data}\,(\,)\,\to Tuple[int,\,int,\,int]
+restore\data() \rightarrow Tuple[int, int, int]

 '''

 Return the metadata from existing log.

 If it finds nothing or an error occurs during the recover process, it will return the default parameters.